splunk/splunk-gcp-functions/GCS/Installguide.md

 ## **Function Limits:**

 The GCP functions have a memory capacity limit of 2GB.
 Therefore this function has a limitation of sending log files that smaller than 1G.
 Log files larger than this will cause the function to exit with a memory limit exceeded.
+Also make sure that the time out setting for the function is large enough for copying the file.

 ## **Install with gcloud CLI**